aws-samples/secure-web-application-with-firewall-logging-alerting/README.md

-# Welcome to CDK for security automation - Web Application Firewall with Logging and Alerting
+# Welcome to Security Web Application with Firewall Logging and Alerting

 Securing public facing web applications is critical for business.